Lithium Toxicity

 GI decontamination

-Gastric lavage may be attempted if the patient presents within one hour of ingestion.
+Gastric lavage may be attempted if the patient presents within one hour after ingestion.

 Lithium is a monovalent cation that does not bind to charcoal; therefore, activated charcoal has no role.
 However, activated charcoal might be considered in the case of exposure to co-ingestants.
 The clinician also has to be aware that acute lithium toxicity can produce vomiting and precipitate aspiration of activated charcoal.